Yamal LNG, the beginning of a long journey

-This project is already a showcase of eminent collective achievement.
-It has become a reality because of a range of outstanding solutions.
+It has become a reality due to a number of outstanding innovative solutions.
 Among them:

 - maritime logistics of the project ;

-- liquefied gas transportation by ice-breaking LNG carriers, the first of which has already accomplished its maiden commercial LNG delivery to Asia via the Northern Sea Route;
+- liquefied gas transportation by ice-breaking LNG carriers, delivering LNG to Asia via the Northern Sea Route;

-- the financing structure of the project, a world’s first on such a scale, based on rouble, yuan and euro, since US-imposed sanctions prevented the shareholders from using a single US dollar.
+- financing structure of the project, the world’s first of such a scale, based on rouble, yuan and euro as US-imposed sanctions prevented the shareholders from using a single US dollar.